 - Having sites for users and administrators split into different projects with different domains assigned to each of them.

-- Having edge systems separated out from the main system so that the problems occurring on edge systems won't affect the main system.
+- Having edge systems separated from the main system so that the problems occurring on edge systems won't affect the main system.

 - Having cloud functions and the main website written in different languages.
 For example, you can write cloud functions in Node.js and the main website in PHP.

-Each application will have a primary group which handles cloud functions, hooks, and scheduled tasks.
-Other groups will be treated as secondary groups which do not support defining cloud functions (including hooks and scheduled tasks) and can only offer web hosting with second-level domains or custom domains binded.
+Each application will have a primary group that handles cloud functions, hooks, and scheduled tasks.
+Other groups will be treated as secondary groups which do not support defining cloud functions (including hooks and scheduled tasks) and can only offer web hosting with second-level domains or custom domains bound.
 You can change the primary group at any time through the web console.

 See Pricing for Group Management for pricing information.